MicrosoftDocs/altspace-vr/altspace-vr/world-building/upgrading-content-to-the-latest-unity.md

     * Library (This is a Unity system folder, not an Uploader folder.
 Delete it anyway, and let it be rebuilt during the upgrade.)
     ```

-3. **DOWNLOAD ENGINE VERSION** - Open the Unity Hub, and install the latest revision of Unity 2020.3.9 (5f1 as of this writing).
+3. **DOWNLOAD ENGINE VERSION** - Open the Unity Hub, and install Unity 2020.3.9 (or [click here](https://unity3d.com/ru/unity/whats-new/2020.3.9) to install directly).

 4. **UPGRADE PROJECT** - Open your cleaned project in Unity 2020.3.9, and allow Unity to upgrade your project.